jayasuriyajs3/Bus-Ticket-Reservation-System/README.md

 OOPS concepts used:

-Encapsulation → Passenger and seat data kept private, accessed via methods.
+Encapsulation → Passenger details and seat counts are private with controlled access.

-Inheritance → SleeperBus and SeaterBus extend the Bus class.
+Inheritance → SleeperBus and SeaterBus inherit common properties from Bus.

-Polymorphism → calcFare() overridden in subclasses to compute different fares.
+Polymorphism → calcFare() is overridden to compute fares differently for each bus type.

-Abstraction → Bus is abstract with calcFare() as an abstract method.
+Abstraction → Bus is defined as an abstract class with abstract methods like calcFare().

-Composition → Ticket class uses a Bus object for booking.
+Composition → Ticket depends on Bus; waitlist is integrated with Ticket system.